thinkst/canarytokens-docker/README.md

 ```
 $ docker-compose up
 ```
-* The frontend and switchboard will now be running in the foreground.
-The frontend is accessible at http://example1.com/generate.
+* The front end and switchboard will now be running in the foreground.
+The front end is accessible at http://example1.com/generate.
 If you wish to run this in the background, you may use
 ```
 $ docker-compose up -d
 ```